Troubleshooting Dodge ABS Light & How to Fix It

 How long can I drive with the ABS light on in my Dodge?

 Driving the vehicle with the ABS light on for an extended period can cause further damage to the brake system and the ABS, resulting in costly repairs.
-It is recommended to resolve the issues as soon as possible with the brake system and inspect the vehicle regularly to ensure its proper functioning and safety on the road.
+It is recommended that the brake system issues be resolved as soon as possible and that the vehicle be inspected regularly to ensure its proper functioning and safety on the road.

 Fault Codes